NomicFoundation/hardhat/docs/getting-started/README.md

-  console   Opens a hardhat console flatten   Flattens and prints all contracts and their dependencies help      Prints this message node      Starts a JSON-RPC server on top of Hardhat EVM run       Runs a user-defined script after compiling the project test      Runs mocha tests
+  console   Opens a hardhat console flatten   Flattens and prints all contracts and their dependencies help      Prints this message node      Starts a JSON-RPC server on top of Hardhat Network run       Runs a user-defined script after compiling the project test      Runs mocha tests